carmensat/RECIPE-ROULETTE/REQUIREMENTS/NFR-001-PE.md

 Ensure the system performs efficiently under expected and peak load conditions.
 Details:

-* Response Time: The system should respond within 2 seconds for 95% of requests.
+* **Response time:** The app should respond to user requests (e.g., searching for recipes, uploading recipes) within 2 seconds.
-* Load Handling: Capable of handling up to 100,000 users simultaneously without significant performance degradation.
+* **Load times:** The app's main screens (e.g., recipe search, user profile) should load in under 5 seconds.
++ **Concurrent users:** The app should support a large number of users concurrently without significant performance degradation.
+Aim for at least 5,000 to 10,000 concurrent users.
+* **Data processing:** The app should handle large datasets (e.g., thousands of recipes) efficiently and without performance issues

 ### Relations: